How do I get an OSU catalog?

 How do I request the attendance of an OSU staff member at my event?

-If your event is not listed on our Admissions High School Visits Calendar, requests for a visit from an OSU Admissions representative can be made online at (Link to Webform).
+You can request that an OSU staff member attend an event by emailing firstname.lastname@example.org.
 Oregon State University's priority is to attend all National (NACAC), Regional (PNACAC), and Oregon Transfer fairs.
 All other requests will be reviewed on a case by case basis and selected at the discretion of budget allowances.
 The Office of Admissions will do its best to accommodate your request; however we cannot guarantee that someone will be available due to our many busy travel times throughout the year.
 Also, if you would like to find out who your OSU representative is, please refer to our recruit map.
 You will be able to click on any state, see who your Admissions representative is, read through events information, and find useful information about OSU students from your state.

 How can I check on a student's admission status?